zertyz/kickass-app-template/README.md

 This repository presents a seed for creating backend Rust applications -- with preset libs, UIs, services & design patterns.

-Most likely you'll need only a subset of the features provided by this template:
+Most likely, you'll need only a subset of the features provided by this template:
    1. Additional Runtimes:
       - [X] Tokio
-      - [ ] Ogre-Workers, for event-driven / iterator-driven / stream-based programming
+      - [X] Reactive programming with the `reactive-mutiny` crate for event-driven / reactive & stream-based programming
    2. Services:
       - [X] Web, through `Rocket`
          - [X] Angular UI app -- demo featuring the backend services API exploration (more details bellow)